16 Denman Street,

 Peter Ustinov appeared in "Romanoff and Juliet" (May 1956) and in 1960 "Toys in the Attic" was a success.
 The Lionel Bart musical "Oliver" was revived at the Piccadilly Theatre in 1967, and from 29th September 1972 (during a ‘dark period) the Piccadilly became a cinema again when the film version of "Oliver" was screened for two weeks.

-Other big live theatre hits have been "Who’s Afraid of Virginia Woolf? with the original Broadway cast starring Uta Hagen and Arther Hill, " "Man of La Mancha", Angela Lansbury in "Gypsy"(1973), Dennis Quilley in "Privates on Parade", a French style cabaret show “Y” which had sections of the theatre re-seated with tables and chairs and the auditorium was painted black, Claire Bloom in "A Streetcar Named Desire"(1974), Henry Fonda in "Clarence Darrow"(1975), Julie Walters in "Educating Rita" and Matthew Bourne in his production of "Swan Lake" in 1996.
+Other big live theatre hits have been "Who’s Afraid of Virginia Woolf? with the original Broadway cast starring Uta Hagen and Arther Hill, " "Man of La Mancha", Angela Lansbury in "Gypsy"(1973), Dennis Quilley in "Privates on Parade", a French style cabaret show “Y” which had sections of the theatre re-seated with tables and chairs and the auditorium was painted black, Claire Bloom in "A Streetcar Named Desire"(1974), Henry Fonda in "Clarence Darrow"(1975), Julie Walters in "Educating Rita" and Matthew Bourne in his all-male production of "Swan Lake" in 1996.

 Like many theatres, it has also seen its share of ‘flops’, including “Bachelor Flat” which ran for 4-performances in May 1960 and mega-musicals such as “Mutiny”(1985), based on ‘Mutiny on the Bounty’, “Metropolis”(1989) based on the famous Fritz Lang film, “King”(1990) about Martin Luther King and “Which Witch”(1992) a Norwegian opera/musical.